victoravt/BooksSharing/README.md

             Also the Copilot recognize interface that class should implement and suggests apropriate methods.
             It also genereated almost all DbSets in AppDbContext class.

-            Conculsion: Majority of time is spent to define right relationships between entities and there deletion behaviour.
-For this purpose copilot of course will not help you.
-But for mechanical DbSet properties writting, services injections in Program.cs it is helping.
-But after all you should be carefull what the Copilot genereated, recheck it.
-So it's also time consuming.
-Maybe you win in the time of mechanical coding, but loose time to check at to be sure that there is no minor mistakes from Copilot.

 ### Subtask 3: Implement authentication for application
 Time spent on this subtask: [insert time here]
 Comments: